 Star rating: 4.4/5

 For a smaller tent, 14,000 BTUs might be overkill.

-If you want the power of a proper air conditioner but you only have a smaller tent, then the Barton 4-in-1 Portable Air Conditioner is a solid choice.
+If you want the power of a proper air conditioner but you only have a smaller tent, then the Barton Portable Air Conditioner is a solid choice.

 This lightweight air conditioner comes with wheels, so it’s easy to move around.
 It’s also reasonably compact, so it’ll fit inside a tent that’s on the smaller side.

 This small portable outdoor air conditioner has four settings: cool, dehumidifier, fan, and sleep, and you can set it and forget it for 24 hours at a time.

 It also has various handy features, such as dual fan speed options and a smart temperature sensor.